Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Cause and effect: accordingly, as a result, consequently

 Time: next, meanwhile, thereafter

 A semi-colon combines to separate sentences into one.
 Using a semicolon emphasizes the importance of that sentence, so use a semi-colon sentence sparingly because it makes a sentence seem more important.
 I often suggest my students use a semi-colon sentence in their thesis.

-Many students don't know how to use a semi-colon correctly, but it is actually very easy.
+Many students don't know how to use a semi-colon correctly, but it is very easy.
 Here are the two main ways to use it: